 Leverage your existing server hardware

 Because modern servers have ample processing power, a software based PBX can run on an existing server with other applications, saving on hardware cost, energy consumption and administration costs.
 No need for a dedicated machine or a low performance appliance.
-Optionally, using Hyper V or VMware you can also virtualize your PBX and separate it from other apps, without requiring a separate server.
+Optionally, using Hyper-V, VMware or KVM you can also virtualize your PBX and separate it from other apps, without requiring a separate server.

 Low resource usage

 Modern day hardware can easily support PBX hardware requirements.
 The table below shows the processor and memory usage of a busy Windows Server for handling 16 continuous calls: Low processor and memory usage means it can be run safely on an existing Windows server that is running other applications.

 Intel Core 2 Duo CPU, E 4500 @ 2.20 GHz, 4

 Gb of RAM, 50 Gb Hard disk SATA and a

 100Mbps Network connection

 IIS, Exchange Server and Active Directory

 25 users making heavy use of Exchange (Sending mail, scheduling meetings, checking inbox etc)